cjbrowne/cottage/README.md

 See [TODO](TODO.md) for how much of the vision has been implemented so far, it's meant as a rough "roadmap" of what I'm working on.

+# Running

+To run a downloaded ISO image using qemu, run the following command:

+`qemu-system-x86_64 -M q35 -m 2G -bios $(OVMF_IMAGE) -cdrom $(IMAGE_NAME).iso -boot d`

+The OVMF image is up to you to provide, but usually can be found at:

+`/usr/share/ovmf/OVMF.fd`

+If it's not there, make sure you have the `ovmf` package from your distribution vendor installed.

+Running on Windows is not supported, though you're welcome to give it a go.

+If you're brave enough to try it on real hardware, please post your results in the "show and tell" discussion forum, or on the discord!

 # Design Philosophy

 This OS favours simplicity and stability over broad feature support, and will